First Hellenic Republic

 The First Hellenic Republic (Αʹ Ελληνική Δημοκρατία) was the provisional Greek state during the Greek Revolution against the Ottoman Empire.
-From 1822 until 1827, it was known as the Provisional Administration of Greece, and between 1827 and 1833, it was known as the Hellenic State.
+From 1822 until 1827, it was known as the Provisional Administration of Greece, and between 1827 and 1832, it was known as the Hellenic State.

-"First Hellenic Republic" is a historiographical term.
-It is used by academics and the Greek government to emphasize the constitutional and democratic nature of the revolutionary regime prior to the establishment of the independent Kingdom of Greece, and associate this period of Greek history with the later Second and Third Republics.
+"First Hellenic Republic" is a historiographical term, which is used by academics and the Greek government to emphasize the constitutional and democratic nature of the revolutionary regime prior to the establishment of the independent Kingdom of Greece, and associate this period of Greek history with the later Second and Third Republics.

 History

+Greek Revolution

-In the first stages of the 1821 uprising, various areas elected their own regional governing councils.
+In the first stages of the war, various areas elected their own regional governing councils.

+Provisional Administration of Greece

 These were replaced by a central administration at the First National Assembly of Epidaurus in early 1822, which also adopted the first Greek Constitution, marking the birth of the modern Greek state.
 The councils continued in existence, however, and central authority was not firmly established until 1824/25.
 The new state was not recognized by the Great Powers of the day, which, after initial successes, was threatened with collapse both from within due to civil war and from without through the victories of the Turco-Egyptian army of Ibrahim Pasha.

-By 1827, the Greek revolution had almost been extinguished on the mainland, but by this time the Great Powers had come to agree to the formation of an autonomous Greek state under Ottoman suzerainty, as stipulated in the Treaty of London.
+By 1827, the Greek revolution had almost been extinguished on the mainland excluding Nafplio, Mani and other mountainous regions of Peloponnese and Roumeli, but by this time the Great Powers had come to agree to the formation of an autonomous Greek state under Ottoman suzerainty, as stipulated in the Treaty of London.
 Ottoman refusal to accept these terms led to the Battle of Navarino, which effectively secured complete Greek independence.